How to Lower Your Weed Tolerance: A Fool-Proof Guide

 ❌ Potential Medical Interactions

-A lesser-known risk of increased marijuana use is its potential interactions with several medications.
-For instance, marijuana use may adversely interact with several different antibiotics
+A lesser-known risk of increased cannabis use is its potential interactions with several medications.
+For instance, cannabis use may adversely interact with several different antibiotics.

 Not only that, THC is known for its potential interactions with SSRIs, a common type of antidepressant, which is designed to increase serotonin in the brain.